 Do: Brace Yourself

-As well as taking the post-dinner pressure off your waist, suspenders smooth your trousers, elongate your legs and help prevent that pesky shirt from poking out.
+As well as taking the post-dinner pressure off your waist, if you’re wondering why or how to wear suspenders, they smooth your trousers, elongate your legs and help prevent that pesky shirt from poking out.

 Don’t: Belt Up